Vertexwahn/rules_qt6/docs/prebuild_qt_versions.md

-# Prebuild Qt versions
+# Prebuilt Qt versions

-As mentioned in the [README.md](../README.md) a prebuild version of Qt is fetch from [vertexwahn.de](https://vertexwahn.de/).
+As mentioned in the [README.md](../README.md) a prebuilt version of Qt is fetch from [vertexwahn.de](https://vertexwahn.de/).

-This document explains how the archive of the prebuild version is generated.
+This document explains how the archive of the prebuilt version is generated.

 ## Linux